Barth Haas May 2017 Hop Science Report

 A research team in Germany have been considering why hops are good to increase flavour stability.
 The ability of hop constituents to suppress the formation of 3-methylbutanal and 2-furful in wort-like model systems containing maltose, leucine, and Fe2+ was investigated.

-See attached the May 2017 report summary, with the full breakdown of each article.
+See the May 2017 report summary below, with the full breakdown of each article.
 Stay tuned for the June report out soon.